-These plans can be adapted to build a single or a double pergola as shown in the drawing opposite.
+These very simple plans can be adapted to build a single or a double pergola as shown in the drawing opposite.

 All timber should be pre-treated, preferably tanalised or similar.
 Rough sawn timber is normally used, but 'planed all round' can be used if you want a smoother look.

 If you intend staining or colouring the pergola, it's usually easier to do this before construction, rather than fiddling about on a step ladder once the pergola is built.

 The side rails and cross members could be made from 100x38 or 100x25 timber if preferred, but the notch cut into the cross members must be adjusted accordingly.